shohan-pherones/raptor-media/README.md

 # Raptor Media

 Introducing the ultimate Raptor Media platform built with the latest and greatest technologies!
-I have used Next.js, Prisma, Tailwind CSS, and NextAuth to create a powerful and modern social media platform that's sure to impress.
+I have used Next.js, Prisma, Tailwind CSS, and NextAuth with TypeScript to create a powerful and modern social media platform that's sure to impress.
 With Next.js, I've built a fast and responsive web application that provides an exceptional user experience.
 Prisma provides seamless database integration, making data management and retrieval a breeze.
 Tailwind CSS ensures a clean and elegant design, with an easy-to-use UI.
 Finally, NextAuth provides secure authentication and authorization features, ensuring that our users' data is always safe and protected.
 Whether you're a social media enthusiast or simply looking for a reliable platform to share your thoughts and ideas, the Raptor Media platform is the perfect choice.
 Join us now and experience the future of social media!

 ## Features